CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 - A bad performance on both training and test set can be an indication for underfitting or for not including appropriate features.
 - To overcome underfitting, one can add more complexity to the model e.g. increase the number of free parameters or chose a different model concept.

-## PF-06 Business Testing Criterion
+## PF-06 Business Testing

 Tests are implemented by the AI service provider and performed by subject matter experts to ensure that the AI model(s) within the scope of the AI service meet the requirements of the business process or respective target application scenario in accordance with PC-01, following the principles of Testing Changes (C5-DEV06).

 The tests are performed on a regular basis in accordance with training frequency, before golive of the AI service and after major changes
 (e.g. retraining).
 Test methodology and results are documented according to PC-02.
 The go-live is approved based on test results by authorized personnel.

 About the Criterion

 To test the model, subject matter experts can work with a carefully chosen "golden" dataset which should cover (all) the possible cases the system might encounter in production extensively.
 This dataset can be derived from real data or be sampled to meet a special composition of features reassembling cases.